HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Related Works

 \textbf{\textit{Self-Checking methods:}} these methods rely on the model's ability to evaluate its own correctness via self-evaluation over its generated answer \cite{tian2023just, srinivasan2024selective}.
 These works are known for their ability to reduce surface-form competition variations reflected in the output probabilities \cite{holtzman2021surface}, and have been explored for both large-language models (LLMs) \cite{tian2023just} and VLMs \cite{srinivasan2024selective}.
 However, it has been shown that the self-evaluated confidence of the model is insufficient to be a good estimate of uncertainty \cite{kapoor2024large}.

-\textbf{\textit{Output Consistency methods:}} uncertainty for these methods is estimated via examining the consistency of the generated output over multiple question rephrasings \cite{farquhar2024detecting, khan2024consistency, shah2019cycle} or examining model confidence over relevant sub-questions \cite{srinivasan2024selective}.
-The question rephrasings \cite{khan2024consistency} or beam sampling based methods \cite{farquhar2024detecting} are considered expensive due to multiple forward passes required of the large VLMs.
+\textbf{\textit{Output Consistency methods:}} these methods estimate uncertainty via examining the consistency of the generated output over multiple question rephrasings \cite{farquhar2024detecting, khan2024consistency, shah2019cycle, zhang2024vl} or examining model confidence over relevant sub-questions \cite{srinivasan2024selective}.
+The question rephrasings \cite{khan2024consistency, zhang2024vl} or beam sampling based methods \cite{farquhar2024detecting} are considered expensive due to multiple forward passes required of the large VLMs.
 Sub-question-based approaches \cite{srinivasan2024selective} further add to the cost by requiring additional steps such as evidence collection, sub-question formulation, and relevance verification.
-Additionally, these methods assume that the VLM is well-calibrated, an assumption that does not always hold in practice.
+Additionally, these methods often assume that the VLM is well-calibrated \cite{srinivasan2024selective}, an assumption that may not always hold in practice.

-\textbf{\textit{Internal state examination methods:}} these works look at the model's hidden activation representations \cite{dancette2023improving}.
-Existing works \cite{whitehead2022reliable, dancette2023improving} exploit the representation vector of image, question and answer to predict the correctness of the response via an MLP-based learnable scoring function.
+\textbf{\textit{Internal state examination methods:}} these works look at the model's hidden activation representations \cite{whitehead2022reliable, dancette2023improving}.
+They have shown that internal representation of the autoregressive models carry significant reliability signal.
+They exploit the internal representation vector of input and answer, and train a simple scoring function, such as 2-layer MLP to predict the correctness of the response.
 While effective, these works require calibration datasets to train the function.
-Further, they train simple architectures such as learnable multi-layer perceptron (MLP)-based scoring functions to achieve the objective.

-\textbf{\textit{Token Probability methods:}} these methods use token probabilities assigned by the model at the output to predict the uncertainty \cite{malinin2020uncertainty, kuhn2023semantic}.
-In most cases, VLM-based UE methods frame open-ended visual question answering (VQA) tasks as multiple-choice problems \cite{khan2024consistency, whitehead2022reliable}. herefore, token probability methods remain relatively unexplored for generative VLMs.
-Some approaches leverage output probabilities and require calibration datasets for effective uncertainty estimation \cite{yaldiz2024not}.
+\textbf{\textit{Token Probability methods:}} these methods use token probabilities at the output to predict the uncertainty by using pre-defined heuristic functions such as length-normalized scoring function \cite{malinin2020uncertainty}, first token probability score \cite{zhao2024first} etc. Some approaches leverage output probabilities and use learnable functions to aggregate probabilities for effective uncertainty estimation \cite{yaldiz2024not} in open-ended question answering.
+In most cases, VLM-based UE methods frame open-ended visual question answering (VQA) tasks as multiple-choice problems \cite{khan2024consistency, whitehead2022reliable}.
+Therefore, token probability methods remain relatively unexplored for generative VLMs.

-Our proposed method, HARMONY, integrates both internal state examination and token probability methods, combining their strengths to achieve a more robust UE framework.
+Our proposed method, HARMONY, integrates both internal state examination and token probabilities, combining their strengths to achieve a more robust UE framework.